Dynamical brane creation and annihilation via a background flux

-Case (1): for $ - f^4/3 < C < 0$, the solution (see footnote 2 for detail) cannot be expressed in terms of elementary functions and one has to use Jacobian elliptic function $\mbox{cn} [(t - t_0)/g]$ with $1/g = 2f (2 y^2 + 1/y - 3 y)^{1/4}$.
-Since the $\mbox{cn} x$ is a periodic function like $\cos x$, taking values also between $-1$ and $1$ with its standard period (the corresponding $k^2 = 1/2 + 3(1 - y)/[4 (2 y^2 + 1/y - 3y)^{1/2}]$), therefore $u(t)$ is also a periodic function oscillating between the roots $a$ and $b$ as given in the footnote 2.
-Note that since both $a$ and $b$ are positive for the present case, $u(t)$ is also positive which implies that the radius of the spherical D2 brane oscillates periodically between the two given values.
-Myers static brane can be obtained from this one by taking the limit $C \to - f^4/3$.
-According to \cite{gmtone}, a spherical dielectric D2-brane can be viewed as a semi-spherical D2-brane --anti semi-spherical D2-brane system, therefore the appearance of a tachyon mode.
-We must conclude that if the back-reaction as well as the radiation can be ignored, once the tachyon is created, it can only oscillate periodically but cannot condense out if the system has negative excess energy in the range characterizing by C as given above.
-How can this happen?
-We will provide a possible answer for this later on.
+Case (1): $ - f^4/3 \le C < 0$.
+Except for $C = - f^4/3$ giving Myers' static solution $u = f$ the D2-anti D2 ground state, the general solution in this case cannot be expressed in terms of elementary functions and one has to use Jacobian elliptic function $\mbox{cn} [(t - t_0)/g]$ with $1/g = 2f (2 y^2 + 1/y - 3 y)^{1/4}/3$.
+Since the $\mbox{cn} x$ is a periodic function like $\cos x$, taking values also between $-1$ and $1$ with its standard period (the corresponding $k^2 = 1/2 + 3(1 - y)/[4 (2 y^2 + 1/y - 3y)^{1/2}]$), therefore $u(t)$ is also a periodic function oscillating between the roots $b$ and $a$ as given in (\ref{roots}) with respect to its expected equilibrium point at $u = f$ which can be determined, for example, by the requirement of maximum speed from (\ref{inte}) or the minimum of the potential (\ref{potential}).
+Note that since both $a$ and $b$ are positive for the present case due to $1 < y \le 4$, $u(t)$ is also positive which implies that the radius of the spherical D2 brane oscillates periodically between $\lambda N b/2$ and $\lambda N a/2$ with its equilibrium radius $ r = \lambda N f/2$.
+According to \cite{gmtone}, a spherical dielectric D2-brane can be viewed as a semi-spherical D2-brane --anti semi-spherical D2-brane system and as such one would naively expect the appearance of a tachyon mode.
+However, the equilibrium position $r = \lambda N f/2$ of this brane-anti brane occurs at the potential minimum of the N D0 system at $u = f$ and this indicates that the D2 brane should be stable if the back-reaction as well as the radiation are ignored.
+In other words, we should not expect a tachyon mode to appear in this case(or the would-be tachyon mode becomes a stable one).
+We will discuss this more later on.